 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Madurai
+Recommended Coworking Space in Madurai and nearby

 Madurai used to be the place to have a bit of fun with some temple bulls, but as of January 2016 the famous bull baiting of the "Jallikattu" Festival was banned, much to the locals disgust.
 This vibrant and ancient city also known as "the city that never sleeps" or "the Athens of the East", sits on the Vaigai River in the state of Tamil Nadu.
 14 colorful gateway towers of the Meenakshi Amman Temple dominate the city, that is a major pilgrimage site.
 From the 3rd Century BC until the independence of India, Madurai has come under the rule of numerous regimes: the Pandyas, the Cholas, the Sultanate, the Vijayanager Empire, the Nayaks, the Carnatic Kingdom and the Chanda Sahib.
 During the years of 1801 to 1947, it served as a British Colony.
 Over this time it was a thriving commercial city that was rich in gemstones and spices for trading.